 Dr. Marcu is a recipient of the Billy Martin research award from the International Cannabinoid Research Society.

-Dr. Manuel is a clinical researcher and tenured faculty member at NYU.
+Dr. Jennifer Manuel is a clinical researcher and tenured professor member at NYU.
 Dr. Manuel is a well-respected and published researcher, methodologist, and grant writer who has an interest in cannabis and its impact on health and patient outcomes.
+Her background as an intervention/implementation scientist leading studies on integrating service innovations in service delivery settings provides a unique perspective on cannabis impact on vulnerable populations.